Meet Reagan Ross: National Science Foundation award recipient, community garden researcher

 Much of my work and study experience inspired me to work and help address food insecurity for the underserved population.
 I worked with the people of Prosperity during the summer of 2020 as an intern at the Living Water Foundation and formed an instant connection.
-Regarding food insecurity, I have had the opportunity to work with these issues through Creative Inquiries such as the College of Behavioral, Social and Health Sciences’ (run by Dr. Mariela Fernandez), participating in the Clemson Food Collective, and volunteering at local farms and community gardens.
+Regarding food insecurity, I have had the opportunity to work with these issues through Creative Inquiries such as the College of Behavioral, Social and Health Sciences’ Introduction to Food Systems (run by Dr. Mariela Fernandez), participating in the Clemson Food Collective, and volunteering at local farms and community gardens.
 After learning about causes, effects and the systemic nature of food insecurity, I realized that many parallels could be drawn with the people of Prosperity.

 Many of us take reliable access to nutritious foods for granted, and institutions are quick to silence those who do not always have this access.
 Assistance has been either sparse or inadequate, which only worsens when said institutions do not want to admit the problem.
 Hesitation to acknowledge the systems that lead to food insecurity only exacerbates the issue.

 Food insecurity is easy to overlook and misunderstand, but it is hard to ignore when you experience it yourself or see it in the lives of those around you.
 For many, it is just a fact of life and has always been, and the lack of resources available to help people out of that situation is incredibly frustrating.
 However, these situations are also incredibly complex and take careful consideration and dedication to improve.